Hendrik1704/GPBayesTools-HIC/README.md

 We recommend to use the `pocoMC` sampler.

+There is also a script to generate Latin Hypercube Design parameter files.

 Check the `requirements.txt` file for the dependencies of this code.

 :exclamation: The jupyter notebooks are just meant as examples for how to use the emulators and samplers and analyze the output.